leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/16 - Big Data Fundamentals with PySpark/course_notes.md

 Alternating Least Squares (ALS)
 - It provides collaborative filtering
 - ALS.train(ratings, rank, iterations)
+    - rank (the number of latent factors in the model)
+    - iterations (number of iterations to run)

 predictAll() – Returns RDD of Rating Objects
 - The predictAll() method returns a list of predicted ratings for input user and product pair
 - The method takes in an RDD without ratings to generate the ratings

-Model evaluation using MSE
+Model evaluation using Mean Square Error (MSE)
-The MSE is the average value of the square of (actual rating - predicted rating)
+The MSE measures the average value of the square of the errors between what is estimated and the existing data (actual rating - predicted rating)

 ```python